 Ventricular Systolic Dysfunction

 Systolic dysfunction refers to impaired ventricular contraction (loss of inotropy).
-In chronic heart failure, this is most likely due to changes in the signal transduction mechanisms regulating cardiac excitation-contraction coupling.
-The loss of cardiac inotropy (i.e., decreased contractility) causes a downward shift in the Frank-Starling curve (red curve in figure).
-This results in a decrease in stroke volume and a compensatory rise in preload (often measured as ventricular end-diastolic pressure or pulmonary capillary wedge pressure) because of incomplete ventricular emptying, which leads to an increase in ventricular end-diastolic volume and pressure.
+In chronic heart failure, this is most likely results from changes in the signal transduction mechanisms regulating cardiac excitation-contraction coupling.
+Losing cardiac inotropy (i.e., decreased contractility) causes a downward shift in the Frank-Starling curve (red curve in figure).
+This results in a decrease in stroke volume and a compensatory increase in preload (often measured as ventricular end-diastolic pressure or pulmonary capillary wedge pressure) because of incomplete ventricular emptying, which leads to an increase in ventricular end-diastolic volume and pressure.
 Therefore, there is a downward/rightward shift in the operating point on the Frank-Starling curve (point A to B).
-The rise in preload is a compensatory response that activates the Frank-Starling mechanism to help maintain stroke volume despite the loss of inotropy.
-If preload did not rise, the decline in stroke volume would be even greater for a given loss of inotropy.
+The increase in preload is a compensatory response that activates the Frank-Starling mechanism to help maintain stroke volume despite the loss of inotropy.
+If preload did not increase, the decline in stroke volume would be even greater for a given loss of inotropy.
 With systolic dysfunction, there is also an increase in blood volume that contributes to increased ventricular filling and end-diastolic volume and pressure.
-Ventricular remodeling occurs in chronic failure leading to anatomic dilation of the ventricle.
+Ventricular remodeling occurs in chronic failure, leading to anatomic dilation of the ventricle.

-The force-velocity relationship provides insight as to why a loss of contractility causes a reduction in stroke volume (see figure).
-Briefly, at any given preload and afterload, a loss of inotropy results in a decrease in the shortening velocity of cardiac fibers.
+The force-velocity relationship provides insight into why a loss of contractility reduces stroke volume (see figure).
+Briefly, at a given preload and afterload, a loss of inotropy results in a decrease in the shortening velocity of cardiac fibers.
 Because there is only a finite period of time available for ejection, reduced ejection velocity results in less blood ejected per stroke.
-The residual volume of blood within the ventricle is increased (increased end-systolic volume) because less blood is ejected.
+The residual volume of blood within the ventricle (end-systolic volume) is increased, as shown previously, because less blood is ejected.

 The reason preload increases as inotropy declines acutely is that the increased end-systolic volume is added to the venous return filling the ventricle.
 For example, if end-systolic volume is normally 50 ml of blood and it is increased to 80 ml in failure, this extra residual volume added to the incoming venous return leads to an increase in end-diastolic volume and pressure.